 - List 12 thinking category pairs to evaluate helpful vs. unhelpful thinking

 - Describe and practice play therapy methods for building positive self-coping statements from 12 helpful thinking categories

 Please email email@example.com if you would like to pay via check or cash.
 There is an option to pay through credit card if you decide not to use PayPal.

 Play Therapy for Positive Self-Coping Statements

-This class is worth 3 CEs.
+Due to COVID-19 health concerns, this one-time online event has been approved by the APT for 3 CONTACT CE hours.
 These hours can be applied towards obtaining the necessary 150 CE hours required for RPT credentialing from the Association for Play Therapy.
-This course is founded in Cognitive Behavioral Play Therapy, which is considered "seminal theory" by the APT.
-It is appropriate to take during all three phases of training required for obtaining the RPT credential.
+This course is founded in Cognitive Behavioral Play Therapy, which is considered “seminal theory” by the APT, and appropriate to take during all three phases of training required for obtaining the RPT credential.